 Our database shows that novice jumping combinations make many more transitions than top-class jumping combinations.
 So the higher the level, the fewer transitions are made in show jumping.
 In dressage you see that the number of transitions increases in higher disciplines.
 The higher the dressage level, the more transitions are made.
 From 37 transitions at the lowest level to 53 at the highest level.
 At the novice level, dressage combinations make a transition every minute on average.

-Whatever your discipline or level is; Driving transitions remain very important during a training.
-To keep your horse flexible, to strengthen his hindquarters, but also to make him more alert and better to respond to the aids, for example.
+Whatever your discipline or level is, riding transitions remain very important during a training.
+Reasons include to keep your horse flexible, to strengthen his hindquarters, but also to make him more alert and more responsive off the aids.

-Step remains the most ridden gait in a training
+Trot remains the most ridden gait in a training and this is reflected in our database.

-Our database shows that step is the most traveled gait during a training.
-This can of course be due to getting in and out.
-What is striking is that the step during a jumping training takes a little more time; that is, half the time.
+This can of course be due to getting rising and falling in the saddle with the rhythm of the post… What is interesting is that the step during a jumping training takes a little more time and that is at half the time component.

-In both disciplines, an average of 11-12 minutes is trotted per training.
-The graphs below show the breakdown per course in training sessions.
+In both disciplines, an average of 11-12 minutes are spent trotting per training.
+The graphs below show the breakdown per gait in training sessions.
 The number of minutes in walk and trot remains about the same per level.
 On the other hand, you can clearly see the canter time increasing as the level progresses, as mentioned earlier.

 Does your riding style resemble that of the average dressage or show jumping rider?
 Use the SaddleClip and Equestic app to gain more insight into your workouts.